Story by Sarah Sabatke and Marianna Moore

 “I’ve had so many amazing female friends who have reminded me of how important my work is and what I can bring to the conversation,” she says.

-Major: journalism (strategic communication), senior
+Major: Journalism (strategic communication), senior

 Hometown: St. Louis

-She said the organization has shown her the “value of mentorship” and the importance of having someone “in your corner.”
+The organization has shown her the “value of mentorship” and the importance of having someone “in your corner.”

 Fowler credits several women for being in her corner throughout her Mizzou career, including Veronica Newton, a doctoral candidate in sociology; adjunct journalism professor Dianna O’Brien; and Carol Gee, a Mizzou alumna and board member of the Griffith’s Leadership Society.